openshift-vertx-examples/vertx-istio-distributed-tracing-booster/README.md

 ```

-The result of the above command is the `istio-system` `istio-ingress` URL, appended with the `RouteRule` path.
 Open this URL in your a web browser.

 ### Accessing the traces